PaoloGolinelli/simple-game-boy-ESP32/README.md

     - WROOM D1 mini: https://app.cirkitdesigner.com/project/fdfa9b3a-22b1-4d85-bbf5-8aa331098814

 - stl file for 3D printing the case and positioning of the components
+    - game_boy_assembly
-    - Assembly
+    - top_cover
-    - top cover
+    - bottom_cover
-    - lower cover
+    - joystick_head
-    - joystick cover
+    - joystick_lid
+    - assembly_3Dprint_gcode_cura: CURA project with assembly, although you may configure it to your 3D printer settings

 ## Components required to make your own
 - ESP32 S3 MINI Zero (or WROOM D1 mini)